 WHAT IS ACCREDITATION?

-Inspired Word Bible College – School of Ministry & Leadership has been awarded Associate Member Status by the National Accrediting Agency of Private Theological Institutions (NAAPTI) and has received full accreditation of curriculum, faculty and administration.
+Inspired Word Bible College – School of Ministry & Leadership has been awarded Accreditation Status by: The National Accrediting Agency of Private Theological Institutions (NAAPTI) and the Accrediting Commission for Biblical Higher Education (ACBHE)

 By definition, the word "accredit" means to authorize, endorse and officially approve of.
 What ordination is to a minister, accreditation is to a school.
 Accreditation is a group process by which schools voluntarily agree to participate in a set of established standards in order to encourage quality education.